 This year, six Directors have been nominated for election to the Board for a one-year term.
-Five of the six nominees were elected at the fiscal 2020 meeting.
-Mr. Jarrell was appointed to the Board on January 10, 2022, during a special Board meeting called after the passing of Linamar's Founder and long-time Executive Chairman, Frank Hasenfratz.
-This will be his first occasion standing for election by the shareholders.
+All six of the nominees were elected at the board meeting on March 9, 2022.

 This year's nominees have the mix of skills, experience, and qualifications necessary for proper oversight and effective decision-making.